Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 Another critical consideration during the Implementation Phase is ensuring access to required materials and tools.
 This includes providing learners with all the necessary learning resources, such as textbooks, online materials, or multimedia resources.

-Additionally, appropriate tools and technology, like learning management systems or virtual classrooms, should be used to enhance the learning experience and promote communication and collaboration.
+Additionally, appropriate tools and technology, like learning management systems or virtual classrooms, should be used to enhance classroom activities and promote communication and collaboration.

 Furthermore, documenting learner performance is essential during the Implementation Phase.
 It allows for the assessment of instructional effectiveness and provides valuable feedback for continuous improvement.
 By documenting learner performance, instructional designers can identify any gaps in understanding, modify the instruction if necessary, and provide additional support to learners as needed.

 In summary, the successful Implementation Phase of the ADDIE model involves training facilitators, ensuring access to necessary materials and tools, and documenting learner performance.
-These considerations are essential to facilitate effective delivery of instruction and to achieve the intended learning outcomes.
+These considerations are essential to facilitate targeted teaching and to achieve the intended student achievement.

 Explanation of ADDIE Model